 AFA partners with rural communities to support local students preparing for a career in the agriculture and food industry.
 These scholarships are awarded locally through each partnership to graduating high school seniors planning to pursue a bachelor’s degree in an agriculture-related program.
 AFA defines communities as the geographic area where funds are raised and applications are accepted, which may be a single rural community, a county, a business service area or multiple communities.
 Scholarship deadlines vary from community to community.
 AFA Community Scholars are awarded a $3,200 academic scholarship and sponsorship to the AFA Leaders Conference.
 Learn More

 Click here to find if a community partner exists in your area.

-AFA awards scholarships to graduating high school seniors and current undergraduate students enrolled in agriculture-related degree programs across the nation.
+AFA and its partners award scholarships to graduating high school seniors and current undergraduate students enrolled in agriculture-related degree programs across the nation.
 Scholarships seek to identify young leaders in the agriculture and food industry to enter AFA leader development programming and receive an academic scholarship the second semester of freshman year.
-These AFA scholarships are a $2,600 award; $1,000 leader development award to attend the AFA Leaders Conference and a $1,600 academic scholarship upon successful attendance.
+National awards vary in amounts, depending on the scholarship partner.
 Scholarship recipients will be selected on the basis of career vision and goal, leader and community involvement, and financial need.
 Applications are typically due in March.
 Learn More